Back to Blog

 • C. Split (native): Embedding service (Rust, ONNX, POST /embed only) + thin gateway (Rust, EMBEDDING_API_URL → embed).
 Client hits the gateway only; gateway calls the embed service for vectors.
 Scale embed and search independently; still beat Python on total footprint and latency.

-Decision flow: Need to scale embedding and search independently or minimize blast radius? → Split (C).
-Otherwise prefer one service? → Python (A) or Rust (B).
-Want to beat Python on footprint and latency? → Rust monolith (B) or Split (C).
-See docs/CASE_STUDY.md for a one-page checklist.
+Decision flow: Scale embedding and search independently? → Split (C).
+Prefer one service? → Python (A) or Rust (B).
+Best footprint and latency? → Rust monolith (B) or Split (C).

 When to use which